FORKS RIFLE CLUB

 At 200 yards, competitors will repeat the firing sequence that was fired at 600 and 300 yards.

 Competitors will recover their rifles and advance to the pit area, score the number of hits on each of the targets and patch targets.
-Competitors will then retrace their steps and police their brass, which should be marked with a unique color or pattern on the base.
+Competitors will then march back to the club house in formation.

 Awards: The competitor with the highest total score will receive a plaque.